Gold Prices Today: Gold, Silver Prices Decline On Global Cues

-Gold Price In India: Gold futures fell on Thursday, October 21, taking cues from the international spot prices which traded cautiously.
-On the Multi Commodity Exchange (MCX), gold futures due for a December 3 delivery, were last seen down 0.22 per cent - at Rs 47,390, compared to the previous close of Rs 47,499.
-Silver futures due for a December 3 delivery were last seen down 0.82 per cent at Rs 65,067 against the previous close of Ra 65,607.
+Gold Price In India: Gold futures fell on Tuesday, October 26, taking cues from the international spot prices.
+On the Multi Commodity Exchange (MCX), gold futures due for a December 3 delivery, were last seen down 0.21 per cent - at Rs 48,100, compared to the previous close of Rs 48,200.
+Silver futures due for a December 3 delivery were last seen down 0.74 per cent at Rs 65,650 against the previous close of Rs 66,139.

 Foreign Exchange Rates:

-On the global front, gold prices traded cautiously but managed to hold gains.
-Spot gold marginally rose 0.2 per cent to $1,784.96 per ounce.
-U.S. gold futures were little changed at $1,784.60.
-The US dollar's index was also a little changed at 93.612.
+On the global front, gold prices edged lower, weighed down by an uptick in the US dollar.
+Spot gold fell 0.1 per cent to $1,805.96 per ounce.
+U.S. gold futures was flat at $1,806.60.
+The dollar rose 0.1 per cent, recovering from a near one-month trough hit during the previous session.

 What Analysts Say:

+Manoj Dalmia, Founder and Director - Proficient Equities Ltd: "Currently gold is at around Rs 48,200.
+It is in a bullish trend after it broke the major resistance level of Rs 47,170.
+Strategy for trading in gold should be to buy at support levels.
+Gold can find support at around Rs 47,120 and Rs 47,540 areas.
+Target for gold, based on the width of bearish channel it made previously, can be Rs 48,600 to Rs 48,650 area.
+Resistance levels in gold are at Rs 48,300 and Rs 48,700 areas."

+Ravi Singh, Vice President and Head of Research, ShareIndia: "Gold MCX is technically in a very strong uptrend taking cues from the Comex Gold which was also supported by increasing worries about problematic price inflation in US.
+The increasing demand in domestic gold due to improved retail buying and rising footfall at jewellery showrooms due to lucrative discounts and offers has hold the prices.
+Buy Zone - Rs 48,000 for the target of Rs 48,350; Sell Zone below - Rs 47,900 for the target of Rs 47,600.
+Buy Zone above - Rs 47,300 for the target of Rs 47,500; Sell Zone below - Rs 47,100 for the target of Rs 46,900."

-Amit khare, AVP - Research Commodities, Ganganagar Commodity Ltd: "Yesterday, we saw some safe haven buying in bullions at lower levels especially in silver.
-Overall technical charts of gold and silver are strong.
-Momentum indicator RSI also citing the same.
-So, traders are advised to make fresh long positions in gold and silver in small dips near given support levels.
-Traders should focus important technical levels given below for the day: December Gold closing price: Rs 47,499, Support 1 - Rs 47,300, Support 2 - Rs 47,000, Resistance 1 - Rs 47,675, Resistance 2 - Rs 47,900; December Silver closing price: Rs 65,607, Support 1 - Rs 65,200, Support 2 - Rs 64,800, Resistance 1 - Rs 66,000, Resistance 2 - Rs 66,600."
+Amit khare, AVP- Research Commodities, Ganganagar Commodity Ltd: "Yesterday we saw follow up buying in bullions.
+Bullions prices are continuously rising since last 3 weeks, now the both metals are trading at overbought zone.
+One profit booking is pending in gold and silver.
+Momentum indicator RSI also citing the same on daily chart.
+So traders are advised to book their longs and can make fresh short positions in gold and silver in small bounce near given resistance levels.
+They should focus important technical levels given below for the day: December gold closing price Rs 48,200, Support 1 - Rs 48,050, Support 2 - Rs 47,900, Resistance 1 - Rs 48,300, Resistance 2 - Rs 48,450.
+December silver closing price Rs 66,139, Support 1 - Rs 65,750, Support 2 - Rs 65,200, Resistance 1 - Rs 66,510, Resistance 2 - Rs 67,000."

-Manoj Dalmia, Founder and Director, Proficient Equities Ltd: "December contract of gold made a new low at Rs 45,770 previous month, but since then it has embarked upon a short term uptrend.
-In fact gold bears are looking exhausted lately and there is higher probability that the primary downtrend will reverse soon.
-Momentum indicator like RSI is poised neutrally and there is an overhung resistance of 100 day average at Rs 47,600 levels.
-Once it successfully manages to close above this supply zone, we expect Rs 48,500 to be conquered or even beyond.
-Supports for Gold exist at Rs 47,200 and Rs 46,800 regions."